Welcome to House of Origami

 Wise Owl

-Owls have always been part of lore, and it isn't surprising that we also find them very much in origami.
-This lesson is famous for combining two different pieces into one without the use of glue or adhesive.
+Owls have always been part of lore and it isn't surprising that we also find it very much in origami.
+This lesson is created by Haruko Nakashima by composing different pieces into one without glue or adhesive.

 Resting Lion